NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 Middleware makes it easier for software developers to implement communication and input/output, so they can focus on the specific purpose of their application [Wikipedia](https://en.wikipedia.org/wiki/Middleware).

+**Exercise:**<br>
+Come up with an architecture for a website and it's infrastructure.
+The user uses the website to vote anonymous on a set of questions, after the user is done the website responds with a feedback how other people voted on the questions.
+The choices are recorded and anonymous.

+The following characteristic issues should be addressed:
+  - Network communication<br>
+  How are errors handled, for example synchronous errors when a particular request is made and the system is waiting for a response or asynchronous, spontaneous issuing of some notifications.
+The primary concern is the reliable delivery of those messages.
+It also is important to think about how data is represented on different system.
+How to manage concurrent transactions an consistency of data, as well as serialization / marshalling, byte ordering, character sets, word length on different systems.
+A solution could be a self definition, not only sending the data but also sending the representation.
+Transactions should be ACID, atomic, consistency-perceiving, isolated and durable.
+    - Atomic
+    A transaction should be treated as on step, with no intermediate steps in between.
+    - Consistency-perceiving
+    The database should maintain integrity.
+    - Isolated
+    Other transaction should not see intermediate transactions.
+    - Durable
+    After a commit the transaction should be persistent.

+  - Coordination<br>
+  Action need to be synchronized between system, this could either be synchronous or asynchronous.
+The control structure need to be defined, who is in charge e.g. for updating content, the client polling or the server broadcasting?
+The system has to be robust, it should be able to handle on parts of the application going down.
+The system should also have a certain availability.

+  - Reliability<br>
+  Component of distributed systems fail sometimes.
+What is the ratio of down time to total time.
+There could also be issues with handling of failure to deliver or multiple deliveries.
+Different policies can be defined in order to cover those cases.

+  - Scalability<br>
+  How can we deal with higher load, how easy is it to grow?
+To what extend will adding machines change system architecture or components.

+  - Heterogeneity<br>
+  What kind of hardware, operating system, protocols, API's, programming languages are we using?
+A solution could be using standard API's and protocols.

+There are four types of middle ware:
+  1. Transactional middleware<br>
+  Supports transactions involving components that run on distributed hosts.
+  2. Message-Oriented Middleware<br>
+  Message-oriented middleware (MOM) supports the communication between distributed system components by facilitating message exchange.
+  3. Procedural Middleware<br>
+  Is an external function call which is usually synchronous.
+  4. Object and Component Middleware<br>
+  Is an extension of 3, the idea here is to make object-oriented principles, such as object identification through references and inheritance, available for the development of distributed systems.

+Web services<br>
+A software system designed to support interoperable machine to machine interaction over a network.
+Web services are frequently just web API's that can be accessed over a network, such as the internet and executed on a remote system hosting the requested services.

+Service oriented architecture<br>
+A service-oriented architecture (SOA) is a style of software design where services are provided to the other components by application components, through a communication protocol over a network.
+The basic principles of service-oriented architecture are independent of vendors, products and technologies.
+A service is a discrete unit of functionality that can be accessed remotely and acted upon and updated independently, such as retrieving a credit card statement online [Wikipedia](https://en.wikipedia.org/wiki/Service-oriented_architecture).

 ## Conclusions
 Answers to the following questions: